 Now you will find one colored buttons, blurry huge background images, and dull colors.
 Another big trend is the amount of whitespace surrounding elements with bigger font size.

 Why Should I Care?

-What is really pushing the Flat Design trend is mobile applications.
-Having only a small amount of space to work with and having a concern of CPU power and internet speed.
+What is pushing the Flat Design trend is mobile applications.
+Having only a small amount of space to work with and having a concern of internet speed.
 Developers have taken a hold of this style and have made it the next best thing.

 The Grid System

 As Pinterest found the way to make boxes not so boring, a lot of Flat Design follows the Grid system.
-It’s basically putting everything into boxes or another way to look at it is putting things in rows and columns.
+It’s putting everything into boxes or rows and columns.
 You have the feeling that have a series of giant buttons that you to click on.

 Icons, Icons, Everywhere

 With the flat colors and squared up shapes, to add the final touch is putting a nice icon with it.
 Icons are great for usability.
-Most people are visual responsive to images, putting an icon next to your navigation or other elements gives you visitors confidences on what they are clicking on.
-Not only are icons a big thing, but having silhouettes are because an increasingly favored design.
+Most people respond more confidentiality to visual images.

 Will Flat Design Stay

-For the mean time, yes, we will continue to see an increase of flat design in mobile applications and web designs.
-As like any other web design trends, it will fade out and die, then something else will feel its place.
+For the mean time, yes.
+We will continue to see an increase of flat design in mobile applications and in web design.
+As like any other web design trends, it will fade out and die, then something else will take its place.
 For the mean time enjoy the simplicity and usability of what Flat Design brings to the table.